IrishWristWatchScrable

 resizeCanvas(windowWidth, windowHeight);

-p5.js automatically detects when the window is resized and calls this function.
-This line resizes the canvas to match the new window dimensions
+p5.js automatically calls this function whenever the browser window is resized; this line resizes the canvas element to match the new window dimensions.

 generatePositions();